Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 This project was about making our own "twitter-version" by practice React State and fetch and posting data from en API.
+EDIT: Now it is my own API from week 19 that is used in this project.

 ## The problem